Cape Disappointment Temporary Camping Closure

 Project summary

-Cape Disappointment camping — including loops A, B, C and D, Waikiki Beach and the North Jetty are scheduled to close mid-September 2025 through spring 2026 while we complete renovations and repairs to improve the park.
-The boat launch will also experience intermittent closures.
+All Cape Disappointment camping loops (A, B, C and D) and access to Waikiki Beach and North Jetty are now closed for renovations and repairs to the park.

 Improvements include: